fleschutz/CWTS/README.md

 $ cmake .
 $ make -k
 ```
 and expect a ton of compiler warnings.
-Edit `CMakeLists.txt` before if you want to specify the C++ compiler.
+Edit `CMakeLists.txt` before if you want to force using a certain C++ compiler.

 🏆 Ranking by Compiler Warnings